guardian/recommendations/secure-staff-services.md

 A proposed extension to this would be this [Cognito authentication proposal](https://docs.google.com/document/d/1bEyL_Hn7DRs7XNyhvjvDK0PGXRzxgFzCbMcnaVyXbA0/edit#heading=h.nchxv8vlw2w5) that provides further custom authentication with Google as an IdP but allows potential access management based on Google groups, and enforces MFA requirements.

 This will remove the requirement to perform authentication within application code and provide a standard way of authenticating all our applications that can easily be [encoded in a GuCDK pattern](https://docs.google.com/document/d/1SfvjNRIzv1bNYRho7s5i_YZv6YyWadp4j9rNOqvpnJg/edit#heading=h.812bucjdpfq7).

+As a baseline services should require Guardian Google organisation membership with 2FA enabled, with the ability to perform tighter access management to a subset of Guardian staff.

 ### Web Application Firewall (WAF)